 Foreign Investment Can Speed Up Growth

 Government support and initiatives have also made way for foreign investments to reach the country.
 A total of 67% increase in FDI inflow into India has been witnessed in the last 3 years and near about $9.64 billion FDI inflow in August 2017 alone.
+And in 2018, India received more FDI inflow than China.
 This has great implications of making India more suitable to establish and enhance businesses has huge implications on the socio-economic growth of the country.
 It will create more jobs, improve industrial structure, improve R&D structure, and ultimately support domestic manufacturing, allowing India to reduce forex outflow and making the country a leader in the global trading arcade.